cmiller-veced/pyapix/README.md

     _validator = dynamic_validator(config)
     call = dynamic_call(config)

-The API definition is 17 lines.
+The API definition is about 15 lines.
 Most APIs require more but never over 100 lines.
 Bigger APIs benefit more from this approach.
 This approach eliminates the manual effort of object definitions required by a DAO-based approach while more accurately representing the contents of the OpenAPI file.
 It also